 For more info, see Find the serial number on Surface or Find the serial number on your Surface Cover.

 Troubleshoot the problem

 Before sending your Surface in for service, try resetting it.
 Resetting your Surface may help resolve common issues and could save you time and effort.
 For more info, see Restore or reset Surface.

 See the following pages for info on warranty, service, and recovery options for your Surface:

-If you can’t solve the problem with troubleshooting, contact us.
+If you cannot solve the problem by troubleshooting, contact us.

 If you continue to have a problem, you can open a service request and send your Surface product in for service.

 - Go to Send my Surface in for service, sign in with your Microsoft account, and follow the on-screen instructions.
 If your product is eligible for service, you will be given a shipping address during the service request process.

 What if my product is out of warranty?

 - During the process, we will tell you if your product is under warranty.
 You might be able to get service for your product if it is out of warranty, but there might be a service fee.